Choice Vs. Coercion

 - Choice = lower stress levels (release of dopamine and serotonin) which in turn results in positive feelings about the experience.

 - Choice theory, developed by William Glasser, MD, is based on the fact that people are internally motivated by our needs as opposed to being motivated by external factors.
 And that all of our behaviors serve the purpose of helping meet our human needs of: safety & security, connection & belonging, power & competence, freedom & autonomy and enjoyment & fun.
 The strengths of the basic needs differ from person to person.
 Some people are more motivated to connect and belong while others are more motivated by freedom and autonomy.
 Developing an understanding of choice theory helps teachers not only develop learning experiences that meet standards but also help students meet individual needs.
 This will in turn contribute positively to motivation.

 How can purposefully build in choice to positively effect learning in my classes?

 Thoughts & Strategies

 Putting Our Knowledge About Coercion & Choice To Work In The Classroom

-- Structure the classroom experiences to meet student's needs so that students will be motivated to learn what we are teaching is very different from getting them to comply by using external reward systems and coercion.
+- Structuring the classroom experiences to meet student's needs so that students will be motivated to learn what we are teaching is very different from getting them to comply by using external reward systems and coercion.

-- Many opportunities for students to make simple choices can be worked into the school day (order in which to complete tasks, where to sit, colors to use, etc.)
+- Many opportunities for students to make simple choices can be worked into the school day (order in which to complete tasks, where to sit, colors to use, etc.).